obiyoag/care_2025_pages/_pages/track_pages/track1.md

 This track challenges participants to develop a **unified model** capable of simultaneously performing **single cardiac structure segmentation** (left atria), **whole heart structure segmentation** and **structure and pathology segmentation** (ventricles, scar and edema).

 ***Note\***: Participants are also encouraged to leverage external data.

 ## Data

 Multi-center and multi-modality datasets are provided for three sub-tasks.
-To access the dataset, please register [here](http://zmic.org.cn/care_2025/eval/register?track=TFM4MedIA) and the downloading link will be sent.
-More detailed data information can be found at [Myocardial Pathology Segmentation](http://zmic.org.cn/care_2025/track4/), [Whole Heart Segmentation](http://zmic.org.cn/care_2025/track5/) and [Left Atrial and Scar Segmentation](http://zmic.org.cn/care_2025/track2/).

 ### Training Dataset